c-heat16/learning_player_form/README.md

 # learning_player_form
-Using advances in machine learning to describe how players impact the game in the MLB
+Using advances in machine learning to describe how players impact the game in the MLB.

 **Before proceeding, please install all packages listed in requirements.txt**